blogify-dev/blogify/README.md

 It uses `PostgreSQL` as a databse.

+## Performance

+Due to the current age of the project, performance and optimization are not a significant focus.

+Currently, our own (very basic) testing shows that the server can handle upwards of 3,000 requests/sec. after warm-up on a listing endpoint.

 ## Building and deploying

 The default deploy configuration runs the backend and the databse as `docker-compose` services.
 A functioning, local, test deployment can be achieved by running the `localTestDeploy` gradle task.